- Focus and Scope

 Editorial and Publishing Process

 This journal uses Open Journal Systems 2.4.8.1, which is open source journal management and publishing software developed, supported, and freely distributed by the Public Knowledge Project under the GNU General Public License.
-The detail can be found HERE.
+The detail can be found at About the Publishing System page.

 Article Processing Charges (APC)